 Carole Meekins is an Emmy award-winning anchor and reporter.
 She's been in television journalism for more than 3 decades.
 Meekins been in the Milwaukee market for 29 years.
 She anchors the 3:30 and 5:00 news and the "Positively Milwaukee Show, with Carole Meekins."
 It airs Sunday morning at 9:00 am on TMJ4.

 Her first television job was as co-host of "God's Musical World" on KTVI in St. Louis.
 Carole's first television news job was at KPLR-TV in St. Louis.
-She also worked at WAKA-TV in Montgomery, Alabama, WRIC-TV in Richmond, Virginia, and WEWS-TV in Cleveland, Ohio.
+It was a perfect entry into the television world since Meekins is a former music teacher.
+She also worked at WAKA-TV (CBS) in Montgomery, Alabama, WRIC-TV(NBC) in Richmond, Virginia, and WEWS-TV(ABC) in Cleveland, Ohio.

-When not at work Carole enjoys music, reading, and working art.
-She also loves to cook, and and is always looking for healthy gluten free recipes.
+When not at work Carole enjoys music, reading, and working out.
+She also loves to cook, and is always looking for healthy gluten-free recipes.
 When she is not at work, Carole and her husband love to take long walks along Lake Michigan and quick weekend trips around the state to take in the scenic beauty of Wisconsin.